yaqwsx/KiKit/docs/panelization/python_api.md

 This class has the following relevant members:
 - `board` - `pcbnew.BOARD` of the panel.
 Does not contain any edges.
-- `substrates` - `kikit.substrate.Substrate` - individual substrates appended
+- `substrates` - `list[kikit.substrate.Substrate]` - individual substrates of
-  via `None`.
-You can use them to get the original outline (and e.g., generate tabs accroding to it).
+  boards appended via `appendBoard()`.
+You can use them to get each board's original outline (and e.g., generate tabs according to it).
+Note: substrates added via `appendSubstrate()` are **not** included in this list.
-- `boardSubstrate` - `kikit.substrate.Substrate` of the whole panel.
+- `boardSubstrate` - `kikit.substrate.Substrate` - the merged substrate of the
+  whole panel, including all boards, rails, frame, and tabs.
 - `backboneLines` - a list of lines representing backbone candidates.
 Read more about it in [understanding tabs](tabs.md).